devkul-balhara/fastsearch-cpp/README.md

-Got it.
-I've updated the folder structure to include your `.gitignore` and ensured all the complexity notation uses backticks rather than LaTeX symbols so it displays correctly on GitHub.

-Here is the final text for your `README.md`:

 # fastsearch-cpp — In-Memory Search Engine (C++17)

 fastsearch-cpp is a high-performance, in-memory search engine built in C++17.
 It implements core Information Retrieval (IR) techniques with an emphasis on efficient query execution, ranking, and system-level trade-offs.